crucifix illustration

 During His time here on earth, Jesus would often go head-to-head with the Jewish religious leaders of His day precisely because they were the ones responsible for representing God to the people but were failing to do so faithfully.

 Although the Pharisees had started as a sincere and devout group committed to the preservation of Judaism, which was under threat because of the Roman occupation, they gradually became a closely-knit group of elite, self-righteous egotists who prided themselves on their strict outward observance of the Law and their superior spiritual status before God.
-Their hearts and minds were filled with hypocrisy and duplicity, and for that, Jesus strongly condemned them.
+Their hearts and minds were filled with hypocrisy and duplicity, so Jesus strongly condemned them.

 On at least 3 separate occasions, Jesus warned His disciples: “Beware of the leaven of the Pharisees, which is hypocrisy.”

-I’ve titled this post The 7 Habits of Highly Annoying Religious People because I want to point out 7 ways in which we can potentially misrepresent God and, in doing so, dissuade others from following Jesus.
+I’ve titled this post The 7 Habits of Highly Annoying Religious People because I want to point out seven ways in which we can potentially misrepresent God and, in doing so, dissuade others from following Jesus.

 So here they are.